Archive of the Campaign to Free Vanunu and for a Nuclear-free Middle East (CFV)

 Active members of the CFV during the early 1990s included Ernest Rodker, Rami Heilbronn, Jenny Shubow, David Polden, Ossi Ron and Sabby Segal.
 The CFV published a newsletter: Campaign to Free Vanunu and for a Nuclear Free Middle East and worked closely with The Sunday Times.
 The CFV ceased operations some months following Vanunu’s release from prison on 21 April 2004, the final newsletter in the Archive being dated Autumn 2005.

 Donated by activist Ernest Rodker.
 Contents include campaign minutes, newsletters, press cuttings, press releases and legal papers.
 There are many photographs and other visual material such as posters.
 The archive is dominated by correspondence, in particular with the Israeli embassy, British MPs and MEPs, and Vanunu himself.
 There are newsletters and correspondence concerning Sam Day, coordinator of the U.S. Campaign to Free Mordechai Vanunu.

-Please note in particular that a) much of the Archive is restricted under the Data Protection Act and b) it is not yet fully catalogued.
-Prospective users are advised to contact us well in advance of their visit to ensure we are able to help with these matters.
+Please note that a) much of the Archive is restricted under the Data Protection Act and b) it is not yet fully catalogued.
+Prospective users are advised to contact Special Collections staff well in advance of their visit to ensure we are able to help with these matters.